lcchua/mlops-project/docs/getting_started_clc-A.md

 And the screenshot of the trained ML model binaries that are saved and version-controlled by DVC into the S3 bucket `DVC_artefacts` folder:
   ![s3-ml-model-artefacts-screenshot](https://github.com/user-attachments/assets/43bb3833-6170-4805-9564-7e853c46fb74)
 #### 4. Build the ML Application using FastAPI
 After the trained ML model is ready, the `build_app.yml` pipeline runs next to build the application Docker image, then scanning it for vulnerabilities using `snyk container test` and publishing it to the private image registry of AWS ECR `ce7-grp-1/nonprod/predict_buy_app` repo.
 It is the last step of the Training Stage.

-This `Build Docker App Image` workflow is triggered `on: pull_request` of `types: closed` on `branches: feature*` whenever any of `paths: models/*.pkl.dvc` changes.
+This `Build Docker App Image` workflow is triggered by the `on: pull_request types: closed on branches: feature* paths: models/*.pkl.dvc` event whenever the ML model `.pkl file` changes.
+An automatic merge PR (pull_request) action generated by a `github-actions[bot]` ([Generate Pull request](https://github.com/peter-evans/create-pull-request)) running at the end of the `Train ML Model` workflow invokes the trigger for the `Build Docker App Image` workflow to run.
 Alternatively this workflow may also be triggered by manually running in from the GitHub Actions menu tab.

-The ML application of `predict_buy_app` is built using [FastAPI](https://fastapi.tiangolo.com/) with a Dockerfile that creates the application Docker image.
+In this workflow, the ML application of `predict_buy_app` is built using [FastAPI](https://fastapi.tiangolo.com/) with a Dockerfile that creates the application Docker image.
 >
 > FastAPI is a modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints.
 >